ahmadmdabit/RepoAIfy/README.md

 *   **`IncludedExtensions`**: An array of file extensions (including the dot) to include in the processing.
 *   **`ExcludedDirectories`**: An array of glob patterns for directories to exclude. `**/` is a wildcard for any directory level.
+*   **`MaxFileSizeMb`**: The maximum size in megabytes for each input file.
+Files larger than this limit will be skipped to prevent memory issues.
+Default is 16 MB.
 *   **`MaxChunkSizeKb`**: The maximum size in kilobytes for each output markdown file.
 *   **`OutputDirectory`**: The relative path where the output files will be saved.

+## Changelog

+See [CHANGELOG.md](CHANGELOG.md) for a detailed history of changes to this project.

 ## License